 In \S\ref{nonlinearinflationeqs}, equations governing the evolution of the horizon function and conformal factor were derived from the assumption that the Einstein components $G_{xx} - G_{tt}$ and $G_{yy} + G_{\phi\phi}$ had negligible collisionless source.
 It is true that the trace of the collisionless energy-momentum always remains negligible, equation~(\ref{Tkksingle}).
 However, in \S\ref{streaming} it was found that the angular components of the collisionless energy-momentum, though initially negligible, grow, becoming dominant when $| \Deltax | \gtrsim 1$.
 In this subsection, the angular components are taken into account, which involves taking the Einstein equations to next order in $\Deltax / \Ux$.
 It is found that the earlier results are robust as long as $| \Deltax | \ll 1$, but fail when angular motions become important, $| \Deltax | \gtrsim 1$.

-A collisionless source for the Einstein components $G_{xx} - G_{tt}$ and $G_{yy} + G_{\phi\phi}$ can be accomodated by admitting source terms for the quantities $\Xx$ and $\Yx$ defined by equations~(\ref{Xx}) and (\ref{Yx}), in much the same way that electrovac sources (a radial electromagnetic field and a cosmological constant) could be accomodated by admitting source terms for $\Yx$ and $\Yy$.
+A collisionless source for the Einstein components $G_{xx} - G_{tt}$ and $G_{yy} + G_{\phi\phi}$ can be accommodated by admitting source terms for the quantities $\Xx$ and $\Yx$ defined by equations~(\ref{Xx}) and (\ref{Yx}), in much the same way that electrovac sources (a radial electromagnetic field and a cosmological constant) could be accommodated by admitting source terms for $\Yx$ and $\Yy$.
 The sources for $\Xx$ and $\Yx$ are conveniently written in terms of two arbitrary functions $F_X$ and $F_Y$:

 During early inflation, when both $\Ux$ and $\Deltax$ are negligibly small, both sets of source terms are negligible.
 The source terms are of order $\Deltax / \Ux$ compared to the principal terms in $\Xx$ and $\Yx$, and remain sub-dominant through inflation and collapse.
 The contributions ${\partial \ln ( \rhosep / \sigma^2 ) / \partial x}$ and ${\partial \ln \rhosep / \partial x}$ to the source terms depend on angle $y$ as well as radius $x$, breaking separability, but the breakdown is unimportant as long as condition~(\ref{sepcondition}) holds, which is well satisfied through inflation and collapse.